guoxiaowhu/Xiao_Guo/index.md

 郭潇（1995-），字培渊，男，湖北黄冈武穴人。

-I am **Xiao GUO (郭潇)**, a PhD student at National Astronomical Observatories, Chinese Academy of Sciences, a member of [KAGRA collaboration](https://gwcenter.icrr.u-tokyo.ac.jp/), engage in gravitational wave astrophysics research.
+I am **Xiao GUO (郭潇)**, a PhD student at National Astronomical Observatories, Chinese Academy of Sciences, a member of [KAGRA collaboration](https://gwcenter.icrr.u-tokyo.ac.jp/), who engage in gravitational wave astrophysics research.
 I had ever been a volunteer instructor of the Museum of Nuclear Bomb, Missile and Satellite, CAS in 2017-2018 and has taken part in many voluntary activities.
 I love science and the popularization of science, and have written several popular science articles and given some popular science lectures to public.
 Here is some personal information about me:
 - E-mail: guoxiao@nao.cas.cn, guoxiaowhu@whu.edu.cn
 - ORCID: [0000-0001-5174-0760](https://orcid.org/0000-0001-5174-0760)